 Much of the extra weight in road motorcycle helmets comes from the fireproofing material, which is required, but in go-karting, a flame-retardant material in helmets isn’t mandatory, unlike in race suits.

-Another vital thing to look for in helmets is one that will cover the whole face.
+Another vital thing to look for in kart helmets is one that will cover your whole face.
 Some go-kart tracks will permit open-faced varieties with special racing goggles, but it will be far safer to pick a helmet that is more widely accepted.

 That and full-face covering helmets have been proven overall to be more competitive for racing and far safer, so it’s a no-brainer to look at these instead.